coolnetworks/COOLForge/docs/EMOJI-HANDLING.md

 # Emoji Handling

-COOLForgeLib includes special handling for UTF-8 emojis in script names, which can become corrupted during deployment.
+COOLForge_Lib includes special handling for UTF-8 emojis in script names, which can become corrupted during deployment.

 ---